Skip to content

 Phone number: +33 1 55 72 60 00

-The study has 28 locations
+The study has 37 locations

 Study description

-The main goals of the study are:
+The main goals of this study are:

 Official title: A Phase 1b/2, Safety Lead-in and Dose-Expansion, Open Label, Multicenter Trial Investigating the Safety, Tolerability, and Preliminary Activity of Ivosidenib in Combination With Durvalumab and Gemcitabine/Cisplatin as First-line Therapy in Participants With Locally Advanced, Unresectable or Metastatic Cholangiocarcinoma With an IDH1 Mutation